Explore how your team can use Hiver.

 5. Keep Software Updated

-If your email client were a fortress, think of updates as reinforcements against new siege tactics.
+If your email client were a fortress, think of software patch management as reinforcements against new siege tactics.

 Hackers exploit outdated software vulnerabilities.
 By keeping your email client, operating system, and other related software up-to-date, you close these vulnerable gaps.